Carloosolrac/Laravel-Vue-Tailwind-PurgeCSS/README.md

 > :warning: This command delete some foldes, replaces some files and edit another ones. **Use it with precaution**

-Then you need install npm dependencies and Tailwind config file.
+Then, you need install npm dependencies and create the Tailwind config file.

 ```bash
 npm install && npx tailwind init && npm run dev